Profiles in Folly

-Profiles in Folly is a historical book written by Alan Axelrod which is composed of many other true stories within the book itself, beginning with the Trojan War in "The Decision To Let Danger In", and ending with Hurricane Katrina in "The Decision to Stop Short of Leadership".
+Profiles in Folly is a historical book written by Alan Axelrod that is composed of many true stories, beginning with the Trojan War in "The Decision To Let Danger In", and ending with Hurricane Katrina in "The Decision to Stop Short of Leadership".
 It is a follow-up book to Profiles in Audacity, and studies 35 of the worst mistakes in history.
 Each mistake is told in story form and is designed to teach the reader lessons through Axelrod's opinion.

 Division of the book

 The book is separated into six main parts, all focusing on different decisions leaders made in their actions of folly.
 These decisions are: